xandeer/100-days-of-code/log.md

 1. Start using 'qiniu' to store my images.
 2. Write `build.sh` to deploy the github-pages with *travis*.
+3. Validate US Telephone Numbers.

 ### Thoughts

 1. Update routine scripts are helpful.
+2. Finish a RegExp pattern step by step, think about the general situation, then add the unusual situation.